Supported ICs

 Raspberry Pi Direct Connection

-For high-speed scenarios, directly solder Ameba SDIO pins to Raspberry Pi GPIO:
+For high-speed scenarios, directly solder Ameba SDIO pins to Raspberry Pi GPIO.

-FullMAC Wi-Fi Device Driver Porting Guide
+FullMAC Wi-Fi Porting Guide

 In the directory